Architecture

 Local Development

-Kafka is optional — the API Gateway detects connectivity on startup and falls back to logging-only mode.
+Kafka is optional for local development — the API Gateway detects broker availability on startup.
 Start Kafka with Docker Compose:

 bash